Interactive Safety Tool

 Why Speed Changes Everything in a Car Crash

-Crash energy does not grow in a straight line with speed.
-It grows with the square of speed.
 Double your speed and you quadruple the energy your body has to absorb.
-That is why the difference between 30 and 45 mph is not “a little worse”; it is more than twice the energy.
+The difference between 30 and 45 mph is not “a little worse”; it is more than twice the energy.

 Your body has limits that no amount of caution can change.
 Bones, organs, and blood vessels can only tolerate so much sudden deceleration, measured in g force.
 A modern car spends its crumple zones and airbags trying to stretch the crash out over more time and distance, because every extra inch of crush lowers the g load on your body.
 That is also why side impacts and pedestrian crashes are so dangerous: there is almost nothing between the person and the force.